 Europe.
 The European Space Agency (ESA) developed the Ariane family of launch vehicles.
 The first test launch of an Ariane was in 1979; operational launches began in 1982.
 ESA continued to develop new variants of Ariane.
 Ariane 5 is the only version now in use.
 ESA also is developing a smaller launch vehicle, Vega, whose first launch is expected in 2005.
 Operational launches are conducted by the French company Arianespace, which is owned by the French space agency (CNES) and European aerospace companies and banks.
 Arianespace conducts its launches from Kourou, French Guiana, on the northern coast of South America.
-Arianespace also markets Russia's Soyuz launch vehicle as part of a French-Russian joint venture, Starsem.
+Arianespace also markets Russia's Soyuz launch vehicle as part of a French-Russian joint venture, Starsem, and may build a launch site for Soyuz at Kourou.